McEwan Carbon Project 2

 Project Information:

-McEwan Carbon Project 2 is a soil carbon sequestration project located in the Murray Mallee region of South Australia, approximately 25 kilometers northwest of the agricultural township of Pinnaroo.
-Registered in April 2022, the project covers a land area of roughly 672 hectares.
-The region is predominantly utilized for dryland cropping, specifically cereals like wheat and barley, and livestock grazing, typical of the broader Mallee agricultural zone.
+McEwan Carbon Project 2 is a soil carbon project located in the Murray Mallee region of South Australia, approximately 25km northwest of Pinnaroo.
+It was registered in April 2022 and covers 672.14 hectares.